emilygzh/emilygzh.github.io/_pages/clickshack.md

 layout: page
 title: click shack
 permalink: /clickshack/
-description: Through my lens.
-I picked up my dad's Canon/Nikon gear as a kid and haven't put a camera down since.
+description: I picked up my dad's Canon/Nikon gear as a kid and haven't put a camera down since.
 In 2024, I restored a secondhand Sony Handycam, and have been playing around with capturing life in motion!
 nav: true
 nav_order: 3
 display_categories: [work, fun]